 Treatment for Atelectasis

 Since most cases of atelectasis occur while the patient is in the hospital, treatment typically happens quickly.
 The introduction of specific medications like bronchodilators that open the airways and mucus thinners like Dornase Alfa can help.
 Actions can be taken to reverse the lung collapse, to include:

 - Heavy Coughing – you may be able to clear the blockage of mucus through deep coughing.

 - Chest Compression – by lightly pushing on the chest, you may be able to move the mucus build-up enough to re-expand the lungs.

 - Breathing Exercises – focused breathing and the use of an incentive spirometer can help inflate the area of the lung that is closed.

 - Postal Drainage – by positioning your body so that your head is lower than your chest, it is possible to cause the mucus in your body to drain away from the lungs.

 - Surgery – typically an approach taken in cases that the blockage is caused by something foreign in the airway, surgery can be a helpful solution.

 Atelectasis is a very serious complication.
 If you believe that your lung has collapsed contact your physician immediately or call emergency services.
 If you have a lung disease, speak with your physician about what you should do if atelectasis does.
 Having a plan can greatly increase your ability to treat the condition.
-If you or a love one is interested in finding out if stem cells could treat your lung disease, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.
+If you or a love one is interested in finding out if cells could treat your lung disease, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.